-After ten years of brutal conflict in Syria, half of children have grown up knowing nothing but conflict and over 5 million are in need of humanitarian assistance.
-Many live in areas where basic services are almost non-existent and the infrastructure they rely on has been decimated.
+After twelve years of brutal conflict in Syria, half of children have grown up knowing nothing but conflict and crisis.
+Even before the devastating earthquakes in February 2023, more than 15.3 million are in need of humanitarian assistance- including 7 million children.
+Many lived in areas where basic services are almost non-existent and the infrastructure they relied on has been decimated.
+The economic deterioration, currency collapse and price rises have contributed to a situation in which there are humanitarian needs in every single part of Syria today.
+Even before the earthquake, humanitarian needs across the country had never been higher.

-Attacks on education, displacement and child labour have contributed to a situation in which 2.1 million children are out of school, depriving them of basic skills and a safe and protective environment.
-Rates of malnutrition, disease and disability have increased markedly over the course of the conflict.
-Children report feeling afraid, anxious and sad, with many showing signs of emotional distress.
+Multiple displacements, poverty and the deterioration of the household economy as well as attacks on education have contributed to a situation in which 2.1 million children are out of school, depriving them of basic skills and a safe and protective environment, leaving them at risk of being forced into child labour or child marriage.
+1.6 million more are at risk of having to drop out.
+Rates of malnutrition, disease and disability have increased markedly over the course of the crisis.
+Children report feeling afraid, anxious and sad, with many showing signs of emotional distress and toxic stress.

-We have been working tirelessly to reach children affected by the war in Syria since 2012.
+We have been working tirelessly to reach children affected by conflict and crisis in Syria since 2012.
 We provide emergency and lifesaving support, combined with early recovery activities that help restore basic services for children and their families.

 We provide food and nutrition support to ensure children are healthy and well nourished, and help families find sustainable incomes to meet their needs.